-Each NIC on the back panel has indicators that provide information about the activity and link status.
+Each NIC on the back of the system has indicators that provide information about the activity and link status.
 The activity LED indicator indicates if data is flowing through the NIC, and the link LED indicator indicates the speed of the connected network.